Principles

 Innovation

-Health care needs changes that are inherently innovative: solutions that use unique avenues to create
+Health care needs changes that are inherently innovative: solutions that use unique avenues to create value and meeting stakeholder needs.

 By this, we do not mean innovation as fad, or the buzzwords or plumage often associated with it.
 While innovation can certainly involve novel technology and products, we believe that innovation must go beyond that scope to meet the challenges of health care and avoid feeling hallow.

 We conceive of innovation as discipline: an approach and set of strategies for experimenting, testing, and scaling solutions.
-We seek to apply these strategies to our work using an innovation matrix that is adapted to health care and oriented along the dimensions of intervention or solution and patient population or care setting
+We seek to apply these strategies to our work using an innovation matrix that is adapted to health care and oriented along the dimensions of intervention or solution and patient population or care setting.

 In this framework, we distinguish between incremental innovations (those that involve adjustments to existing interventions or solutions that are already being applied in current target populations or care settings) and disruptive innovations (those that involve applying novel interventions or solutions to current target populations or care settings).
 When innovations extend to new patient populations or care settings, we also distinguish between those that use existing (what we term adaptive innovations) or novel (what we term transformative innovations) interventions or solutions.